-In Section 3 we report experimental results on simulated hybridization data on the rice genome, and on real hybridization data on the genome of barley.
-The results show that our algorithm is capable of deconvoluting a much higher percentage of the BACgene relationships from the hybridization data than the naive basic approach.
-In particular, if given a high quality physical map, we can solve almost 100% of the assignments with almost perfect accuracy (if the pooling is well designed).
+In Sec.
+3, we report experimental results of simulated hybridization data on the rice genome, and of real hybridization data on the genome of barley.
+The results show that our algorithm is capable of deconvoluting a much higher percentage of the BAC-gene relationships from the hybridization data than the naive basic approach.
+In particular, if given a high-quality physical map, we can solve almost 100% of the assignments with almost perfect accuracy if the pooling is well designed.

-2. METHODS
+2. Methods

 As mentioned above, the deconvolution process consists of two major steps.
-In the first, we use a lowdecodability pooling design, screen the BAC library using these pools, and collect the hybridization data.
-Since the pooling has low-decodability, the data obtained by the first step will deconvolute the BACunigene relationships only partially.
-In the second step, we will exploit the physical map information to attempt to resolve the remaining ambiguities.
+In the first step, we use a low-decodability pooling design, screen the BAC library using these pools, and collect the hybridization data.
+Since the pooling has low decodability, the data obtained by the first step will deconvolute the BAC-unigene relationships only partially.
+In the second step, we exploit the physical map information to attempt to resolve the remaining ambiguities.